Lithuania–Russia border: History

+The historical borders between the Grand Duchy of Lithuania and Grand Duchy of Moscow varied significantly throughout the history and bore little resemblance to the modern borders.
+The first treaty between these states was signed on 31 August 1449.
+It was a medieval agreement between the monarchs which listed the territorial possessions, rights to particular towns and similar aspects, but did not define the border.
+The next peace treaty during the Muscovite–Lithuanian Wars was signed in 1494 and it contained more detailed description of the border, with even more detailed definition in the truce agreement of 1503.
+Therefore, the well defined state border between Lithuania and Muscovy emerged in the early 16th century.
+These medieval borders did not reflect the ethnic or religious differences between the local populations, but they were a part of the political process of state-building and, later in the 16th century, began to mark the difference between political cultures of the two neighbouring states.

-Historical borders between the Grand Duchy of Lithuania and Tsardom of Russia varied significantly throughout history, and at times bore little resemblance to the modern borders.
-The border between the countries runs along the line of the former Lithuanian–German border established in 1918.
+The modern border between the countries runs along the line of the former Lithuanian–German border established in 1918.
 It bordered Lithuania and East Prussia.
 In 1923, the Klaipėda Region (Memelland) was transferred to Lithuania, but in 1939 Lithuania was forced to return it to Germany.
 The current Lithuanian–Russian border was established after World War II, when Königsberg and the territory around it was annexed by the Soviet Union.
 In 1945, following the Soviet occupation of the Baltic states, the boundary was an internal border of the Soviet Union between the Kaliningrad Oblast of RSFSR and the Lithuanian SSR.

 In 1990, Lithuania restored its independence and the boundary became an international border again, making Kaliningrad Oblast an exclave.
 In 1997, the Russian Federation and the Republic of Lithuania signed a border agreement, intended to complete border demarcation and to reduce inconveniences of the border.
 For example, at Lake Vištytis the border ran along the waterline of the beaches on the Lithuanian side, so anyone paddling in the water was technically crossing into Russia.
 In return, Russia received the appropriate territorial compensation in other areas.
 The treaty entered into force in 2003.